wikipetria/Cryptosporidium/README.md

 # Cryptosporidium

+Please contact Joe Campo (Joe Campo <jcampo@antigendiscovery.com>) for specific information on executing this analysis and to obtain the final scripts

 Genome wide identification of Cryptosporidium cell surface and secreted proteins associated with humoral immunity to reinfection

 ClinicalTrials.gov identifier NCT02764918.
 “Cryptosporidiosis and Enteropathogens in Bangladesh”